 Margherita Marchetti, Investment Analyst, graduated as PhD of the Faculteit der Bètawetenschappen, Physics of Living systems, LaserLabRead more about Margherita

 I am Margherita Marchetti, currently investing and contributing to the development of high-tech and med-tech innovations.
 During my career at the VU as a PhD-student, I have investigated complex biomolecular processes, observing the interactions of single molecules (DNA, proteins, membranes) by using several state-of-the-art techniques.
 Together with my colleagues Raya, Denise and Rosa, we co-founded the FYS, as we all believed that peer support is a powerful resource that can enhance our professional development.
 The forum is not only a platform for improving your soft skills, but also a safe setting for non-hierarchical discussions and networking opportunities.
 Whether you will stay in academia or not, the FYS provides you with a rich luggage of new skills, which will boost your next career step.

 Maurice Steenhuis, Postdoc in the Immupathology group at Sanquin, graduated as PhD of the Faculteit der Bètawetenschappen, Molecular Microbiology, AIMMSRead more about Maurice

-All our workshops are free of charge for PhD-students and postdocs!
-However, we can only organize these workshops with the help of our sponsors.
+All our workshops are free of charge for PhD-students and postdocs from the VU due to the generous support of our sponsors.

 Previous workshops (2016-2019) were paid by different institutes and departments of the VU, such as the Amsterdam Institute of Molecular and Life Sciences (AIMMS), the LaserLab institute, the Physics department and the VU human-resources department.
 We are very happy with these sponsors and would like to thank them for all their financial and administrative assistance.

-Recently, we obtained a grant from the VUVereniging to have an independent financial basis for the coming three years!
+At the start of the year 2020, we obtained a grant from the VUVereniging to have an independent financial basis for three years!